This quiz is on: Vulnerable road users

 What does this sign mean?

-You’re approaching a roundabout.
-What should you do if a cyclist ahead is signalling to turn right?
+You’re travelling behind a moped.
+What should you do if you want to turn left a short distance ahead?